-These Standing Orders are for the purpose of regulating business at the council and committee meetings of Armagh City, Banbridge and Craigavon Borough Council.
-They help ensure that all business is conducted in an efficient, fair and legal manner and have been updated to reflect the operations of the council.
+These Standing Orders are for regulating business at the Council and Committee meetings of Armagh City, Banbridge and Craigavon Borough Council.
+They help ensure that all business is conducted in an efficient, fair and legal manner and have been updated to reflect the operations of the Council.
+All Elected Members and Officers must abide by and act in accordance with the Standing Orders of our Council.